Skip to main content

 6

-a) Serve the porky linguine in bowls finished with a sprinkle of the remaining hard Italian style cheese.
-Enjoy!
+a) Share the porky linguine between your bowls and finish with a sprinkle of the remaining hard Italian style cheese.